EmuraDaisuke/MemoryAllocator.KanameShiki/README.md

 * Fast allocation and free of any size
 * Fast Cache mechanism (own thread FreeList and other thread FreeList)
   * At the time of own thread FreeList operation, no atomic operation, no CAS operation (Lock-Free & Wait-Free)
-  * Use RevolverCAS when working with other thread FreeList (Lock-Free, !Wait-Free)
+  * Use RevolverAtomic when working with other thread FreeList (Lock-Free, !Wait-Free)
   * Use own-threaded FreeList preferentially
 * Fast Reserver mechanism (local FreeList and global FreeList)
   * When operating with local FreeList, no atomic operation, no CAS operation (Lock-Free & Wait-Free)